MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/commands.md

 Currently only some of the Admin commands are covered by the Commands table (.ingest, .set, .append, .set-or-replace, .set-or-append), and gradually, more commands will be added in the future.

-* A [Database admin or a Database monitor](../management/access-control/role-based-authorization.md) can see any command that was invoked on a database on which the're assigned that role.
+* A [database admin or database monitor](../management/access-control/role-based-authorization.md) can see any command that was invoked on their database.
 * Other users can only see commands that were invoked by them.

 **Syntax**